There's A Promising New Vaccine For One Of The World's Top Health Threats

 "Because of the four different viruses involved, you need to package four different viruses into one vaccine," he says.
 In the past, researchers have had trouble doing that effectively.

-Asked what rate of efficacy he'd like to see in a new dengue vaccine, Waterman says with a laugh, "Well, everybody's shooting for 100 percent, but that's impossible."
+Asked what rate of efficacy he'd like to see in a new dengue vaccine, Waterman says with a laugh, "Well, everybody's shooting for 100%, but that's impossible."
 Still, anything above 50% could have an impact on public health, he says.
 The 80% being touted by Takeda he calls "excellent."
 But he adds that he still wants to see more data on TAK-003.

 "Dengue is a tricky disease in terms of the antibodies that come from vaccines to protect against it," Waterman says.
 "So I think we would want to see the full trial data over a longer period of time to be convinced of the efficacy is that high."

 The world's first dengue vaccine, Dengvaxia, was licensed in 2015.
-But it caused caused a major scandal two years ago in the Philippines.
+But it caused a major scandal two years ago in the Philippines.
 After nearly a million Filipino children had been vaccinated with Dengvaxia, the drug's manufacturer, Sanofi, announced that the inoculation might actually make dengue worse in some people.
 It was a public health and public relations fiasco that significantly undermined many Filipinos' confidence in vaccines in general.

 Wallace says Takeda's new product is fundamentally different from Dengvaxia.
 TAK-003 is built around a live but weakened dengue virus, while Dengvaxia is based on a strain of the yellow fever virus.

-"We have not seen any evidence of an increase in severe dengue as a result of vaccination in this study but it is important that we continue to look at this over a longer period of time," Wallace says.
+"We have not seen any evidence of an increase in severe dengue as a result of vaccination in this study, but it is important that we continue to look at this over a longer period of time," Wallace says.

 Takeda intends to continue to monitor the thousands of kids who were vaccinated with TAK-003 for several more years.